balena-io/docs/pages/learn/manage/account.md

 ## Add a password to social login

-To add a password to an account created with a social login (Google, Github), navigate to the *Preferences* page found by clicking on your profile in the top right of the dashboard.
+To add a password to an account created with a social login (Google, Github), navigate to the [*Preferences*][prefs] page found by clicking on your profile in the top right of the dashboard.
 Under the *Account details* tab you can set a password for your account.

 ## Access tokens